Lyberta/Singularity/SingularityScript.md

 Most people don't even know the difference between "code point" and "scalar value" and misspell the former as "codepoint".
 Thankfully, yours truly is a Unicode expert and a language lawyer so we'll finally have the language that can actally handle Unicode in a sane way.

 There will be a proper iteration over code units, scalar values and extended grapheme clusters provided by the standard library.
 There will be a compiler-provided [Unicode Character Database](https://www.unicode.org/ucd/) along with the ability to load a user supplied one during the reflection pass and at run-time.
+And of course, local scoped UCDs for [private use areas](https://en.wikipedia.org/wiki/Private_Use_Areas).
 Finally, sane Unicode.

 ### No sentinel values